Saguaro: Taxonomy

 Carnegiea gigantea is the only species in the monotypic genus Carnegiea.
 The first description of the species was made by William H. Emory in 1848, during his surveys along the pre-Gadsden Purchase United States-Mexican border.
 This description allowed cactus expert George Engelmann to formally name it, during his work on the United States and Mexican Boundary Survey, published in 1859.
 The next major taxonomic treatment came from The Cactaceae, the seminal work on cactus by Nathaniel Lord Britton and Joseph Nelson Rose.

 What tribe Carnegiea gigantea belongs to is a matter of taxonomic dispute.
 A molecular analysis of the cactus family in 2010 placed the saguaro in the Echinocereinae.
 The ARS Germplasm Resources Information Network places it in the Echinocereeae.

 The generic name honors businessman and philanthropist Andrew Carnegie.
 The specific epithet gigantea refers to its formidable size.

 Distribution and habitat

-Saguaros are endemic to the Sonoran Desert and are found primarily in western Sonora in Mexico, and in southern and portions of western Arizona in the US.
-There are only 30 known wild plants found in southeastern California.
+The Saguaro is endemic to the Sonoran Desert and is found primarily in western Sonora in Mexico, and in western Arizona in the US.
+There are only 30 known wild saguaros found in southeastern California.
 Elevation is a limiting factor to its environment, as the saguaro is sensitive to extended frost or cold temperatures.
 No confirmed specimens of wild saguaros have been found anywhere in Nevada, New Mexico, Texas, Colorado, Utah, nor in the high deserts of northern Arizona.
 The northern limits of their range are the Hualapai Mountains in Arizona.
 They are the northernmost columnar cacti in the Americas.
+The range of the saguaro is strongly correlated with low minimum temperature stress and low minimum VPD.